Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 ### 2. Prophet SAW Life

 His father Abdullah died in Madinah before his birth in 570 CE in Makkah.
 His mother Aminah passed away 576, grandfather Abdul Muttalib passed away 578 and was in care of his fathers brother Abu Talib.
 Abu Talib brought him up as a trader and he was know as Al-Amin and As-Siddiq due to his honesty in dealings.
-At 25 whilst doing trade for Khadija she proposed marriage to him and he accepted despite a big age difference between them.
+At 25 whilst doing trade for Khadija she proposed marriage to him and he accepted despite a large age difference between them.

-Wahi started 610 in cave hira with Jibreel AS revealing the first 5 verses of Surah Alaq.
+Wahi began 610 in cave hira with Jibreel AS revealing the first 5 verses of Surah Alaq.
 Famous story of him coming to Khadija RA (Zammilooni Zammilooni), her sending Ali RA to do mashwara with Waraqa ibn Nawfal.
 Close friends and family were invited to islam.
 After the muslim population reached a critical mass Quraysh persecution and chastisement began, the slaves feeling the real brunt of it.
 Ja'far RA and others were sent to Abyssinia to seek refuge under Najashi.

 617: All out boycott of Banu Hashim
 619: عام الحزن Khadija RA passes away then Abu Talib passes away

 Nabi SAW goes to Ta'if as situation worsens in Makkah, Nabi SAW rejected by 3 brothers who led tribe and stoned by children on his departure.
 Famous story about Jibreel AS coming and asking if he would like Ta'if destroyed and crushed between 2 mountains.

-620: Delegation come from Madinah
+620: Delegation comes from Madinah
 622: Prophet SAW migrates

 Madina consisted of Aws, Khazraj and Jewish tribes who were waiting for a messenger.
 Constitution of Madina took place as more people accepted Islam, stipulating Nabi SAW as the ultimate arbitrator, political authority and placing Madina as an Islamic state.